exp date isn't null, but text field is

 CLINICAL ASSESSMENT:

-A full history and examination must be carried out, paying particular attention to symptoms/signs of life-threatening complications, including acute chest syndrome, sequestration of aplastic crisis, or septicaemia.
+A full history and examination must be carried out, paying particular attention to symptoms/signs of life-threatening complications, including acute chest syndrome, sequestration or aplastic crisis, or sepsis.
 Extreme pallor, weakness, lethargy, breathlessness, headaches, fits, and priapism require urgent attention.

 Note: